 6. Holds a master’s degree and is the pastor of a First Presbyterian Church

 In that group of adults, none of them matched all 6 identifiers and people correctly.
-And, in our conversation of why they matched certain identifiers to certain people, we were able to name that our worldviews are deeply rooted in assumptions.
-We acknowledged that assumptions make discussions of race even more complicated.
-We admitted that each of us has judged someone based on our own assumptions for aesthetic reasons: accessories, skin tone, clothing, tattoos, weight, hair, etc. We were reminded that each assumption may be inaccurate and unintentionally hurtful.
+And, in our conversation of why they matched certain identifiers to certain people, they were able to name that our worldviews are deeply rooted in assumptions.
+We acknowledged assumptions make discussions of race even more complicated.
+We admitted that each of us has judged someone based on our own assumptions for aesthetic reasons: accessories, skin tone, clothing, tattoos, weight, hair, etc. We were reminded assumptions are often inaccurate and hurtful.